Plain Transformers are Surprisingly Powerful Link Predictors: Experiments

 \subsection{Real-world Experiments}

 We provide additional training details for the results presented in Table~\ref{tab:original-setting} and Table~\ref{tab:heart}.
 For these experiments, we employed a minimal hyperparameter tuning strategy, focusing primarily on model depth and sampling configurations to ensure adequate capture of local neighborhood information.
 Additionally, we freeze the input projection matrix $\mathbf{W}_0$ across all runs, as we observed no significant impact on performance when it was learnable.
 Batch sizes were scaled according to hardware memory constraints.
 As detailed in Table~\ref{tab:original_configs} and Table~\ref{tab:heart-config}, configurations are largely consistent across datasets; the notable exception is \texttt{citeseer}, which utilizes a larger hidden dimension and a reduced depth of two layers.
+For a fair comparison with the original study~\cite{li_evaluating_2023}, we use a single negative link for each positive link for all datasets.
 For \texttt{ogbl-ppa}, the HeaRT evaluation protocol \cite{li_evaluating_2023} is computationally prohibitive due to the customized negative links per positive edge, as discussed in Section~\ref{sec:experimental-results}.
-For a fair comparison with the original study~\cite{li_evaluating_2023}, we use a single negative link for each positive link.
 Consequently, only for this dataset, we utilized the optimal checkpoint identified in the original benchmark setting for the final HeaRT evaluation, leveraging the fact that training splits are identical across settings.
 All experiments were parallelized across 4/8 GPUs, utilizing NVIDIA A5000/A6000 cards for Planetoid benchmarks \cite{yang_revisiting_2016} and A100 cards for OGB benchmarks \cite{hu2020ogb}.
 Table~\ref{tab:complete-original-setting} and Table~\ref{tab:complete-heart} supplement the experimental results provided in the main text, where CN, AA, and RA are added for completeness.